bevyengine/bevy-website/content/news/2025-01-07-bevy-at-rust-week/index.md

 Now, for the details:

 - **Who:** Anyone who is actively contributing to Bevy or the surrounding Rust game dev ecosystem.
-  - If you're focused on Bevy's dependencies (`winit`, `wgpu` and so much more) please come hang out with us: we'd love to have you!
+  - If you're focused on Bevy's dependencies (`winit`, `wgpu` and so many more) please come hang out with us: we'd love to have you!
   - Experienced users are welcome too: share your hopes, dreams, complaints and frustrations about Bevy
   - If you have dietary restrictions or need accommodations of any form, please reach out to the RustWeek organizers and we'll do our best to meet your needs.
 - **What:** work on Bevy building and improving your favorite open source Rust game engine.